DaniG2k/revealjs_deep_learning/README.md

-# Introduction to the Ruby programming language
+# Introduction to Deep Learning